solthereum/New_Jetton_Tact/README.md

 yarn d1 # (Optional) To Transfer the Jetton Token to the new account yarn d2 # (Optional) To generate the Transfer URL to let the new account to transfer the Jetton Token to the other account
 ```

-🔍 Detail can be found in `package.json` LOL

 # ✨ Important knowledge points